Nishadchowdhury/re-redux/README.md

 ------------------------------ applying multiple middleware ------------------------------

 1. We used a custom middleware before but there are lots this as one will work to handle asynchronously operations and login function ect.

-2.  .
+2.  multiple middleware:- middleware: (getDefaultMiddleware) => getDefaultMiddleware().concat(logger, theMiddleware),

+------------------------------ extraReducers ------------------------------

+1. When we need to run multiple reducers on a single dispatch:- pass the "extraReducers" option to createSlice in slice file.
+    extraReducers: (builder) => {
+    builder.addCase(increment, (state, action) => {
+    state.value += (action.payload);
+    }
+    )
+    }
+    // import the action and the callback-reducer function will work when the imported action will be called in other slice and modify this slice's values.
+2. In vanilla-redux; When we dispatch an action all the reducers receives the action any work when action is matched.
+Hence every reducer getting every action so we could conditionally handle all the stuffs.

+------------------------------ Project setUp ------------------------------

+1. In react app we can easily initialize redux but it takes a few minutes but we can also use template while creating the project is "npx create-react-app . --template redux" this is official redux template.
+It will create the project including all the stuffs of redux such as RTK,React-redux, few thunk-middleware, redux-dev-tools, etc. then we need to create the slices and use them.

+------------------------------ RTK Query ------------------------------

+1.

 ------------------------------ . ------------------------------